unai-ttxu/kubernetes-HDFS/charts/README.md

     `hdfs-journalnode-k8s.persistence.storageClass`, or
     `hdfs-journalnode-k8s.persistence.selector` respectively.
 For details, see the
     values.yaml file inside `hdfs-journalnode-k8s` chart dir.
-  - kerberos: The single Kerberos server will need at least 20 GB in the volume.
-    The size can be overridden by the `hdfs-krb5-k8s.persistence.size` option.
-    You can also override the storage class or the selector using `hdfs-krb5-k8s.persistence.storageClass`, or
-    `hdfs-krb5-k8s.persistence.selector` respectively.
-For details, see the
-    values.yaml file inside `hdfs-krb5-k8s` chart dir.

 Then launch the main chart.
 Specify the chart release name say "my-hdfs", which will be the prefix of the K8s resource names for the HDFS components.